Atomek61/htmllabel/README.md

 # HtmlLabel
 A simple visual label component for the Lazarus-IDE.
-It displays HTML/CSS formatted text with help if the HtmlViewer package.
+It displays HTML/CSS formatted text with help of the HtmlViewer package.

 This component is well in use in Delphi, but the integration in Lazarus is not yet tested heavily.
 I will use it in the Lazarus ImageResize project.